 Biggest piece of advice: “Listen to your gut, listen to your customers, and believe that you can.
 It's scary trying to navigate the initial steps to building a brand but keep listening to yourself.
 No one will understand your vision more than you.”

 “You also need to be obsessed with what you do.
 It needs to be like the air you are breathing.
 Being an entrepreneur is hard every single day.
-If you want your company to be successful, it needs your full attention and you need to have ownership of everything: marketing, public relations, styling, production, sourcing, design, retail strategy.
+If you want your company to be successful, it needs your full attention, and you need to have ownership of everything: marketing, public relations, styling, production, sourcing, design, retail strategy.
 It’s a very competitive market, and we need to fight lots of copies of our designs.
 We have to protect the value we bring to brides.
 Each day is a challenge, but it’s also so, so fulfilling to see your vision come to life.
 I never take anything for granted.”

 Biggest piece of advice: “Never try to be like someone else.
 People will follow you if you are authentic, and your clients will buy from you because you are different.
 Invest your energy in new ideas and new ways.”

-Know how to break the rules.
+Know How to Break the Rules

 As a founding partner of Brooklyn-based event design company Tinsel Experiential Design, Erica Taylor Haskins has produced hundreds of weddings and social occasions at iconic institutions like the New York Public Library, Guggenheim Museum, and One World Conservatory.

 “With countless teams that can provide beautiful flowers, candles, tablescapes, and boxwood walls, we had to make it known that our ideal client is looking for a design that feels bolder and more electric.
 Sure, we can provide flowers and candles, too.
-But our clients come to us because they know we can fill a ballroom with disco balls, roll a Cadillac into a venue for a photobooth, and suspend an opera-singing aerialist from the ceiling.
+But our clients come to us because they know we can fill a ballroom with disco balls, roll a Cadillac into a venue for a photo booth, and suspend an opera-singing aerialist from the ceiling.
 The real challenge isn't competing against other companies; it's a challenge of how to position yourself as the only choice for the clients that are right for you.”

-Biggest piece of advice: “Build your ‘advisory board,’ trusted circle of mentors and peers you can use as a sounding board and gut check.
+Biggest piece of advice: “Build your ‘advisory board,’ a trusted circle of mentors and peers you can use as a sounding board and gut check.
 Know when to ask for help.
 The people in your life want to see you succeed.
 You don't have to do it alone.”

-Welcome the challenges.
+Welcome the Challenges

-For 18 years, Jung Lee, a veteran of the industry, lifestyle expert, and mother, has run her world-renown event planning company, Fête.
+For 18 years, Jung Lee, a veteran of the industry, lifestyle expert, and mother, has run her world-renown event planning company Fête.
 During that time, she also launched a successful brick-and-mortar home goods store, Jung Lee New York, and its innovative wedding registry business, Slowdance.

 “I've been in the wedding industry for a long time so that means I have faced lots of challenges!
 While it may sound crazy, I welcome them.
 As a creative entrepreneur, I am always pushing the envelope.
 I see things in my head, and I have a deep desire and excitement for others to share in that.
-When I entered this market, my approach and philosophy were very non-traditional: great weddings should have a strong point of view.
-Today, my focus and challenge is teaching couples [how to do that with] a wedding registry.
+When I entered this market, my approach and philosophy were very nontraditional: great weddings should have a strong point of view.
+Today, my focus and challenge are teaching couples [how to do that with] a wedding registry.
 Every newlywed’s home should reflect their personal style.
 Without the challenges along the way, we couldn't see what we are made of.”

 Biggest piece of advice: “Have a deep sense of gratitude.
 Inherently challenges are hard, but it is how we get defined.
 When things get rocky, take a pause and look for the lesson.”